alpha-nero1/Fluently.App/README.md

 # Fluently App
 Wildly important goal: **To get Fluently app to market by May 3.**

+Ask yourself this question: *Are you really willing to derail release for this unimportant little feature?*

+## TO DO
-2) Add subscription functionality - backend and front end []
+Add subscription functionality - backend and front end []
     - Subscription restrictions on front end []
     - Subscribe dialog []
     - Take payment []